A thing I wrote in May 2013 while having a beer:

 My barman’s filling a drink.
 “I dunno,” he says.
 “But she hasn’t ordered anything and she’s been there without a glass.”

-“I’m going to grab her ID,” replies the barmaid decisively.
+“I’m going to grab her ID,” replies his colleague decisively.
 “I mean, ask for it,” she quickly corrects herself.

 It turns out the girl doesn’t have her ID with her.
 She’s asked to leave.
 Her friends at their table are left to finish the night without her, and she’ll be walking home alone.